-Depending on whose statistics you believe, about 10 to 25 percent of the world population sleeps in the nude.
+Depending on which statistics you believe, about 10 to 25 percent of the world population prefers to sleep naked.
 That’s not much.
-Of course we can understand that if you’re an eskimo living in an iglo or a nomad sleeping on the floor of a tent in the desert at temperatures going well below zero that you may perfer to put some socks on, but other than that, why on earth would you chose to wear clothes in bed?
+Of course we can understand that if you’re an eskimo living in an iglo or a nomad sleeping on the floor of a tent in the desert at temperatures going well below zero that you may perfer to put some socks on, but other than that, why on earth would you choose to wear clothes in bed?
 And yet, more than three fourth of the world population prefers to do so.

-Since long before we became nudists, or better, since we started to consider ourselves nudists we have chosen the option to sleep in the buff.
-We never actually gave it a lot of thought really, it always felt natural.
+Since long before we became nudists, or better, since we started to consider ourselves nudists we have chosen the option to sleep naked.
+We never actually gave it a lot of thought really, sleeping nude always felt natural.
 Pyjama pants just got stuck in our butts, causing annoying wake-ups in the middle of the night involving pulling and squeezing and turning and meanwhile waking up our partner who was not particularly happy with the sudden energy in the bed either.

-At least, that’s how we imagine that things would go, we sleep naked since way before we met each other and here’s why you should too.
+At least, that’s how we imagine that things would go, we sleep nude since way before we met each other and here’s why you should sleep naked too.

 This doesn’t really come as a surprise, our skin has to breathe.
 All day it’s stuck in layers of t-shirts and socks and trousers and pullovers and bras and boxershorts and when you get undressed in the evening it thinks “FINALLY, some air!”.
 But then you put your pyjamas on and your skin gets suffocated again and it can only think of a sweet revenge… “Tonight, when you’re fast asleep, I’m going to start itching like hell!”